LinShi11/csci-476-594-spring2021-private/lab04/README.md

 ...
 ```

-**Note: Since the url included what I typed in as username and password, I did not include any screenshots of my login page.**

 ### Task 1:
 In this task, I am trying to get familiar with the SQL statements by running code in the container: